-Types of Guided Visualization Techniques
+Types of Visualization Technique

-Focused Visualization technique
+Goal Visualization technique

 Focused self development combines visualization with Affirmations and Goal Setting.

-For example if you wanted promotion at work, you might visualise yourself behind the boss's desk.
-Imagine making phone calls to important clients, looking out the of the window at your executive car, ordering coffee from your secretary.
+For example if you wanted promotion at work, you might visualize yourself behind the boss's desk.
+Imagine making phone calls to important people, looking out the of the window at your executive car, ordering coffee from your secretary.
 Enjoy that feeling of achievement and total satisfaction.
 You might then, within the visualization, mentally repeat an affirmation.
 Something like "I am focused and determined to make this company a winner".
 The affirmation will reinforce the visualization and the visualization will reinforce the affirmation.